The page has been translated by Gen AI.

 Figure.
 Main flow including a single point of failure

-The service flow of this Application is composed of Web - Legacy App – App – DB.
+This application has a service flow composed of Web - Legacy App – App – DB.

-Web, App, DB are configured for high-availability redundancy, but the Legacy App, due to certain constraints (inability to modify source code for redundancy, software license constraints, etc.), has to be configured on a single server.
+Web, App, and DB are configured with high‑availability redundancy, but the Legacy App can only be deployed on a single server due to specific constraints (inability to modify source code for redundancy, software license restrictions, etc.).

-In such cases, if a failure occurs on the Legacy App server, the entire service will be stopped.
+In such cases, a failure on the Legacy App server will cause the entire service to stop.

 As a result, that server becomes a single point of failure, reducing the overall service availability.